 Alzheimer's is associated with the build-up of amyloid plaques and Tau proteins in the brain.
 Iron, zinc and copper are associated with the development of these plaques and proteins but zinc is also shown to reduce their toxic effects.

 In the 1960s, Laboratory experiments on animals injected with high levels of aluminium did develop toxic tangles of tau proteins in their brains, leading to speculation that aluminium from cooking utensils or water sources could do the same.

 These studies used extremely high levels of aluminium and no subsequent studies have confirmed that aluminium is associated with the development of Alzheimer’s.

 When ingested, most aluminium is excreted by the kidneys although some can make its way into the brain.
-And one recent study did find that high dose aluminium in drinking water did contribute to the progression of the disease, however multiple other studies have failed to find a link.
+And one recent study did find that a high dose of aluminium in drinking water did contribute to the progression of the disease, however, multiple other studies have failed to find a link.

-To date, drugs trials of medications designed to remove metals from the brain have had some success at removing metals and improving patient brain function, however they have all experienced significant adverse side effects.
+To date, drug trials of medications designed to remove metals from the brain have had some success at removing metals and improving patient brain function, however, they have all experienced significant adverse side effects.